MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md

 You can configure social account for your training portal by following the instructions below:

-### Step 1 - Setup your Microsoft EntraID (Azure AD) B2C
+### Step 1 - Setup your Azure AD B2C

-You can create a new Microsoft EntraID (Azure AD) B2C tenant or create an existing one based on your organization requirement.
+You can create a new Azure AD B2C tenant or create an existing one based on your organization requirement.

 1. Login to [**Azure portal**](https://portal.azure.com/).

-2. Create a new [**Microsoft EntraID (Azure AD) B2C**](/azure/active-directory-b2c/tutorial-create-tenant)  tenant.
+2. Create a new [**Azure AD B2C**](/azure/active-directory-b2c/tutorial-create-tenant)  tenant.

-3. Link the Microsoft EntraID (Azure AD) B2C tenant just created to your Azure subscription.
+3. Link the Azure AD B2C tenant just created to your Azure subscription.

-### Step 2 - Create Microsoft EntraID (Azure AD) B2C application
+### Step 2 - Create Azure AD B2C application

-Here are the steps an create on Microsoft EntraID (Azure AD) B2C tenant and link the same with your training portal instance:
+Here are the steps an create on Azure AD B2C tenant and link the same with your training portal instance:

-1. Create a new Microsoft EntraID (Azure AD) B2C application by following [**this article**](/azure/active-directory-b2c/tutorial-register-applications).
+1. Create a new Azure AD B2C application by following [**this article**](/azure/active-directory-b2c/tutorial-register-applications).
 Please ensure application properties are set as following:
     1. Web app / Web API - set to "Yes"
     2. Allow implicit flow - set to "No"
     3. Add following to **Reply URL**